delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 **Profit/ loss Calculations**

-To be able to understand the profit/ loss calcuations for an IRS, it is important for you to appreciate the fact that the profit/ loss from an IRS trade is path dependent.
+To be able to understand the profit/ loss calculations for an IRS, it is important for you to appreciate the fact that the profit/ loss from an IRS trade is path dependent.
 What this means is that it is not just your entry and exit levels but also the path the floating rate takes during the trade that determines your profit/ loss.
 To put this in context, Profit/ loss for futures is path independent as is evident from the futures PNL equation:

 $$PNL = P_{exit} - P_{entry}$$.